-A lot of the physical disabilities are possibly related to unhealthy lifestyle and poor accommodation, lack of health awareness and congenital disorders.
+Some of the physical disabilities are possibly related to unhealthy lifestyle and poor accommodation, lack of health awareness and congenital disorders.

-Actions Required: Raise awareness about Physical and mental health issues and work to reduce stigma about mental health.
+Actions Required: Raise awareness about physical and mental health issues and work to reduce stigma about mental health.
 Ensure related strategies deliver outcomes for Travellers

-Mental Health Strategy Suicide Strategy Hiden Harm Strategy
+Mental Health Strategy Suicide Strategy Hidden Harm Strategy